 Every dental practice takes a slightly different approach to provide patient care.
 Some dentists only take patients of a certain age or focus on cosmetic and restorative work more than preventive care.
-There’s no one dental practice that’s right for everyone, so it can take a few tries to find a dentist who feels like a good fit.
+There’s no one dental practice that’s right for everyone, so it can take a few tries to find a family dentist gilbert az who feels like a good fit.

 Before calling every dental practice in town, new patients should try to narrow down their options.
 They can get started by finding out the differences between traditional, holistic and biological dentistry below.